ronappleton/laravel-wallet/README.md

 - Reward Systems
 - ...

-The package is highly configurable to allow for adoption into existing platforms and for good control of an implementation within a new platform.
+The package is configurable to allow for adoption into existing platforms and for good control of an implementation within a new platform.

 ### Feature List